BroderickBonelli/BroderickBonelli/README.md

 - 👋 Hi, I’m @BroderickBonelli
-- 👀 I’m interested in data science and data analysis.
+- 👀 I’m interested in Data Engineering, Analytics Engineering and Data Science.
-- 💞️ I’m looking to collaborate on any interesting projects around investing, crypto, business, etc.

 <!---
 BroderickBonelli/BroderickBonelli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.